peelonet/kahvi/README.md

 ## New literals

 As proposed in [Project Coin](http://mail.openjdk.java.net/pipermail/coin-dev/2009-March/001193.html);
-lists, sets and maps have liteal syntax.
+lists, sets and maps have literal syntax.

 ~~~~
 [1, 2, 3]